Narcissistic personality disorder: Pathophysiology

+Other aspects

+Evolutionary models of NPD have also been proposed.
+According to psychologist Marco Del Giudice, cluster B traits including NPD, predict increased mating success and fertility.
+NPD could potentially be an adaptive evolutionary phenomenon, though a risky one that can sometimes result in social rejection and failure to reproduce.
+Another proposal is that NPD may result from an excess of traits which are only adaptive in moderate amounts (leadership success increases with moderate degrees of narcissism, but declines at the high end of narcissism).

+Research on NPD is limited, because patients are hard to recruit for study.
+The cause of narcissistic personality disorder requires further research.

 Management

 Treatment for NPD is primarily psychotherapeutic; there is no clear evidence that psychopharmacological treatment is effective for NPD, although it can prove useful for treating comorbid disorders.
 Psychotherapeutic treatment falls into two general categories: psychoanalytic/psychodynamic and cognitive behavioral.
 Psychoanalytic therapies include schema therapy, transference focused psychotherapy, mentalization-based treatment and metacognitive psychotherapy.
-Cognitive behavioral therapies include cognitive behavioral therapy and dialectical behavior therapy.
+Cognitive behavioral therapies include cognitive behavioral therapy and dialectal behavior therapy.
 Formats also include group therapy and couples therapy.
 The specific choice of treatment varies based on individual presentations.